kylecorry31/Trail-Sense-Earth-Model/README.md

 **generate-precipitation-model.py**: The script to generate the global precipitation model.
 This will generate 4 WEBP files in the output directory for the monthly precipitation (monthly total).
 Resolution is 576x361.

+**generate-vegetation-model.py**: The script to generate the global vegetation model.
+This will generate 1 WEBP file in the output directory for the vegetation types from ERA5.
+Resolution is 576x361.

 **generate-geoid-model.py**: The script to generate the geoid model.
 This will generate 1 WEBP file in the output directory.
 Resolution is 361x181.

 **generate-tide-model.py**: The script to generate the tide model.
 This will generate 1 WEBP file for each tidal constituent (currently 17 files) with the red channel being the amplitude (normalized between 0 and 1 and with the 4th root taken on the normalized data) and the green channel being the phase (noramlized between 0 and 1, source is betwen -180 and 180).
 It will output the max amplitude for each constituent (scale is 0 to max amplitude in cm).
 Resolution is 720x360.